9oelM/frontend-interview/README.md

 </details>
 <details>
-  <summary>Explain why you should use HTTPS and how it works.</summary>
+  <summary>✅ Explain why you should use HTTPS and how it works.</summary>

 ## HTTPS